CrimsonCovenant/XAIConsumerLendingImprovement/README.md

 The project successfully developed a complete, end-to-end pipeline to analyze explanation drift.
 The data wrangling challenges were overcome by creating specialized, memory-efficient data loaders and a schema mapping strategy.
 The computational bottleneck of bootstrapping was solved by training on smaller, random subsamples.

-The final analysis produced a clear narrative of how the lending model's logic evolved from 2008 to 2024:
+The final analysis produced a clear narrative of how the lending model’s logic evolved from 2008 to 2024:

-* **Post-Crisis Volatility (2008-2012)**: The model's logic was highly volatile, with the importance of key features like `loan_amount` and `occupancy_type` reversing their roles entirely as the market reacted to the financial crisis.
+* **Post-Crisis Volatility (2008–2012)**: The model’s logic was highly volatile, with the importance of key features like `loan_amount` and `occupancy_type` reversing their roles as the market reacted to the financial crisis.
-* **Period of Stabilization (2013-2017)**: The model's logic began to stabilize, with an increasing number of features showing no significant year-over-year drift. `Income` became the most dominant positive predictor of loan approval.
+* **Period of Stabilization (2013–2017)**: The model’s logic began to stabilize, with an increasing number of features showing no significant year-over-year drift. `income` became the most dominant positive predictor of loan approval.
-* **Schema Change Shock (2017-2018)**: A major regulatory change to the HMDA data collection resulted in a massive, statistically significant drift across every single feature, forcing the model to learn a fundamentally new logic.
+* **Schema Change Shock (2017–2018)**: A major regulatory change to the HMDA data collection resulted in a large, statistically significant drift across most features, forcing the model to learn a fundamentally new logic.
-* **The "New Normal" (2019-2024)**: In the most recent period, the model's logic has reached a high degree of stability.
-Key financial indicators like `income` and risk factors like `hoepa_status` now show no significant drift, indicating a mature and consistent lending environment as interpreted by the model.
+* **The “New Normal” (2019–2024)**: In the most recent period, the model’s logic reached a higher degree of stability.
+Key financial indicators like `income` and risk factors like `hoepa_status` showed little to no significant drift, indicating a more consistent lending environment as interpreted by the model.

-This project successfully demonstrates a robust, statistically grounded method for monitoring the explanations of machine learning models over time, providing a critical tool for ensuring the reliability and trustworthiness of AI in finance.
+This project demonstrates a robust, statistically grounded method for monitoring the explanations of machine learning models over time, providing a critical tool for ensuring the reliability and trustworthiness of AI in finance.

 ### Example Visualization: Explanation Drift (2008 vs 2024)
 ![Drift Analysis 2008 vs 2024](outputs/visualizations/drift_analysis_2008_vs_2024.png)